app.loshadki

 I also use various Icon overlays to visually identify them.

 Why is that so complicated?
-Safari, unfortunately, always was pretty bad about exporting APIs for extensions and developers.
-And there is no way to actually tell Safari to open a link in a specific profile, similarly to Chromium browser.
+Safari, unfortunately, has always been pretty bad about exporting APIs for extensions and developers.
+And there is no way to actually tell Safari to open a link in a specific profile, similar to Chromium browsers.
 So, instead, I am heavily relying on macOS Automation and scripting to automate all of that.

-In my case, I have rules configured in the way that by default OpenIn opens links in Personal Profile, and when I hold ⌘ key, it will show me a browser selection from Safari (which is Personal), Safari Private and Safari (OS) (my work profile).
+In my case, I have rules configured so that by default OpenIn opens links in the Personal Profile, and when I hold the ⌘ key, it will show me a browser selection from Safari (which is Personal), Safari Private and Safari (OS) (my work profile).

-For that, I have two rules Cmd, that have selected Key Modifier ⌘, and Use applications -> Selected -> Safari, Safari Private, and Safari (OS)
+For that, I have two rules.
+Cmd, which has the selected Key Modifier ⌘, and Use applications -> Selected -> Safari, Safari Private, and Safari (OS)

 OpenIn Cmd rule